digitaljosh/payitforward/README.md

 # payitforward

-Java/Spring Boot web app that lets users create accounts and submit/view/claim/complete "opportunities".
+Java/Spring Boot web app that lets users create accounts and submit/view/claim/complete "opportunities."
 An "opportunity" is defined as a request for volunteers to help with a task.
 Users can be individuals or existing community/philanthropic groups.